6 Important Dos and Don’ts of Dementia Care

 2. Do use distraction as a tool.

-Sometimes you can use the symptoms of dementia to your advantage.
-If your loved one is getting worked up about one thing and you can shift their focus to another subject or activity, they’ll likely completely forget whatever they were upset about.
-It may feel a little manipulative at first, but you’ll soon realize that what works to keep them content more of the time is worth doing.
+Sometimes you can use the symptoms of the disease to your advantage.
+If your loved one is getting worked up about one thing and you can shift their focus to another, they’ll likely completely forget whatever they were upset about.
+It may feel a little manipulative at first, but you’ll soon realize that what works to keep them more content more of the time is worth doing.

 3. Do encourage happy memories and familiar hobbies.